The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: Double-mode pulsators and [Fe/H]

 In Figure~\ref{fig:rrds}, we display the period ratios of our RRd stars as a function of [Fe/H].
 The figure shows a relatively large scatter of $P_{\rm 1O}/P_{\rm F}$ at a given [Fe/H], of $\sim0.0015$.
 We note that, as discussed by \citet{Popielski2000} and \citet{Marconi2015}, the scatter in period ratio at a given [Fe/H] could be explained by the spread in stellar mass of RRd stars, and that more massive RRd stars are expected to show larger period ratios at a given fundamental-mode period \citep[see e.g.,][]{Alcock1999,Kovacs1999,Soszynski2011}.
-Using the Python package \code{emcee}, we look for the best fitting parameters for the period ratio-[Fe/H] relation for classical RRd stars adopting a linear dependence.
+Using the Python package \code{emcee}, we look for the best fitting parameters for the period ratio-[Fe/H] relation for classical RRd stars adopting a linear dependence and taking the uncertainties in [Fe/H] into account.
 We use \code{scipy}'s \code{optimize} module to find initial guesses for \code{emcee}, maximizing the likelihood of the parameters to be fitted and adopting the results from \citet{Braga2022} as initial guesses for the routine.
+Since the uncertainties in [Fe/H] are non-negligible, we adopt an orthogonal-distance likelihood, using the perpendicular distances of the data points from the fitted relation.
 For \code{emcee}, we adopt uniform priors, namely $\mathcal{U}(0,2)$ and $\mathcal{U}(-0.5,0.5)$ for the zeropoint and the slope of the linear model, respectively.
 From this analysis, we obtain

 From this equation, we note the remarkable agreement with the results from \citet{Braga2022}, $P_{\rm 1O}/P_{\rm F} = (0.7404 \pm 0.0007) - (0.0025 \pm 0.0004) \ {\rm [Fe/H]}$, particularly considering the different approaches used to derive [Fe/H] (in their case, based on the newest calibration of the $\Delta$S method; \citealt{Crestani2021a}).
 We note, however, that the quality of the fits can be largely affected by the presence or absence of RRd stars with measured [Fe/H] $<-2.7$ and $>-1.7$.
 Thus, larger samples of RRd stars in the metal-poor and metal-rich end of the [Fe/H] distribution are likely required to draw firmer conclusions on the validity of this model to describe the data.